franciskendrick/JARVIS/README.md

 # **JARVIS**
-**Version: 2.4.2**:
+**Version: 2.4.3**:
+- Fixed a bug in *format time to twelve hour* module.
-- Fixed a bug in fsched command.
+- Fixed a bug in school's sched command.
-- Adapted PEP 8 imports for those I missed last version.
-- Updated format time's format time to twelve hour module.

 <br>